cormullion/Karnak.jl/docs/src/basics.md

 end 600 300
 ```

-If you look at the graph's adjacency matrix, you'll see that the weights have replaced the 1s:
+A look at the graph's adjacency matrix shows that the weights have replaced the 1s:

 ```julia
 julia> adjacency_matrix(wg)